- Chart

 Strengths

-- Strong presence in Florida market
+- Strong presence and expertise in the Florida insurance market.

-- Experienced management team
+- Experienced management team with deep industry knowledge.

 Weaknesses

-- Reliance on reinsurance
+- Reliance on reinsurance can impact profitability and capacity.

 Opportunities